Trade Stock Indices

 This example also uses MACD indicator

 From the above example the stock price made a higher high(HH) but the indicator made a Lower High(LH), this displays there's a divergence between the stock price & the indicator.
-This signal warns of a possible trend reversal.
+The signal warns of a possible trend reversal.

-In the above example, if as a trader you had used divergence trade setup to trade you would have gotten good trading signals to enter or exit the trades at an optimal point.
-However, divergence signals just like other trading indicators, is also prone to whipsaws.
+In the above example, if as a trader you had used divergence trade setup to trade you would have gotten good signals to enter or exit the trades at an optimal point.
+However, divergence setup signals just like other indicators, is also prone to whipsaws.
 That is why it's always good to confirm the diverging trading signals with other technical indicators such as the RSI, Moving Averages & Stochastic Oscillator.

-A good indicator to combine classic diverging setups is the stochastic oscillator & wait for the stochastic lines to move in direction of the divergence signal so as to confirm the trading signal.
+A good indicator to combine classic diverging setups is the stochastic oscillator & wait for the stochastic lines to move in direction of the divergence signal so as to confirm the signal.

 Another good technical indicator to combine with is the moving average indicator, in this technical indicator a trader should use the Moving Average Crossover System

-Examples of Moving Average Crossover Technique Strategy Method
+Example of Moving Average Crossover Technique Strategy Method

-Once the divergence signal is given, a trader will then wait for the Moving average crossover system to give a trading signal in the same direction, if there is a classic bullish setup, a trader will wait for the moving average system to give an upwards cross-over signal, while for a bearish classic divergence signal the trader should wait for the Moving average cross-over system to give a downward bearish cross-over trading signal.
+Once the divergence signal is given, a trader will then wait for the Moving average crossover system to give a signal in the same direction, if there is a classic bullish setup, a trader will wait for the moving average system to give an upwards cross-over signal, while for a bearish classic divergence signal the trader should wait for the Moving average cross-over system to give a downward bearish cross-over signal.